-In just two years, revenue at one of the remodelled stores doubled.
-Localizing the content on your digital signage helps you get some of the same benefits, for much less cost than remodelling your whole store.
+In just two years, revenue at one of the remodeled stores doubled.
+Localizing the content on your digital signage helps you get some of the same benefits, for much less cost than remodeling your whole store.

 Today, digital signage software exists that automatically detects and records the demographic information of people approaching, guessing their age, gender, and race.

 This third-party software can then work with your CMS to present content that’s likely to appeal based on those factors.